Home /

 Disability art programs offer a variety of engaging art activities tailored to the interests and abilities of participants.
 From painting and drawing to sculpture and mixed media, these programs provide a supportive space where individuals can explore different mediums and techniques under the guidance of experienced instructors.
 Caregivers or guardians are welcome to join in the creative process alongside their loved ones, fostering meaningful connections and shared experiences.

-Disability art programs welcome a diverse range of participants, including individuals living with disabilities, seniors, refugees/asylum seekers, Indigenous peoples, and those experiencing mental health challenges.
+Disability art programs welcome a diverse range of participants, including individuals living with seniors, refugees/asylum seekers, Indigenous peoples, and those experiencing mental health challenges.
 Additionally, caregivers, guardians, or caretakers are encouraged to support and accompany participants, ensuring they feel comfortable and included in the artistic process.